 - The spread of sarcoma units and specialist centres across the UK mean sarcoma nurses and AHPs rarely meet peers unless they attend a study day.

 What does the award cover?

-- Sponsorship to attend the BSG 2020 conference, including travel and accommodation, access to both the National Sarcoma Forum and the full BSG programme.
+- Sponsorship to have access to the 2021 conference online or attend the BSG 2022 conference, including travel and accommodation, access to both the National Sarcoma Forum and the full BSG programme.

 - Support to visit another sarcoma service in the UK, including travel costs.

 - Support to attend a further study day that will support personal development and patient care.